-March Madness Brackets Guide - March Madness Bracket Picks
+March Madness Brackets Guide

-Bob S, Lincoln Park, NJ
+Bob S. — Lincoln Park, NJ

-Richard de Jong, Kingston, Ontario, Canada
+Richard de Jong — Kingston, Ontario, Canada

 Where to Start: The "Power Six" and the Final Four

-Two of the teams "other conference" teams that made it to the Final Four since 1997 (Marquette in 2003 and Louisville in 2005) are now part of the Power Six Conferences.
+Two teams from other conferences that made it to the Final Four since 1997 (Marquette in 2003 and Louisville in 2005) are now part of the Power Six.
 Taking that into consideration, 95% of the Final Four teams are now part of the Power Six.

-Empowered with that information, my suggestion is to fill your brackets out starting with the Final Four (utilizing teams from the Power Six of course) and working backward.
+Empowered with that information, I suggest filling your brackets out, starting with the Final Four (utilizing teams from the Power Six, of course) and working backward.

 Just wanted to thank you for your NCAA bracket picks this year.
 Your March Madness Bracket Guide really helped me.
 Even though Kansas was upset rather early, your first and second round picks carried me in first place all the way to the championship game in my office pool!
 If Duke would have lost outright, I would have won first place.
-I instead took second place and felt very good about it !!
+I took second place instead and felt very good about it !!
 Thanks again.
 I will be a returning customer.

 Rob R., Chicago, IL